empowerhack/hababy-android-frontend/README.md

 The project was then picked up by a new team at EmpowerHack 2016 in April, who redesigned the app by creating personas, storyboards, and prototypes (the digital prototype is included in this repository).
 The team also started on a new native Android application, which can be found in this repository.
 In the future, the team would like to combine the old and new apps.

+## Wish list
+Fully functioning Android App with:
+- All content in multiple languages (at least English and Arabic)
+- User flow which is consistent with what is desribed in the documents in the Google Drive, both for:
+  - refugees
+  - health carers
+- A find clinic feature, showing the user health clinics nearby

 ## Contributing

 1. Fork it!